Introduction To Business Corporations

 - Charitable, not-for-profit corporations.

 Any profits generated by a corporation are taxed as the “personal income” of the company.
-Any income distributed to the shareholders as dividends or profits are then taxed again as the personal income of the owners.
+Any income distributed to the shareholders as dividends or profits is then taxed again as the personal income of the owners.

 Corporation – Advantages